foreverkobe/Deep-Learning-Project-Group-I-/README.md

 run run_model_tf_value.py to get the result of predicting VIX index value and trading VXX using naive strategy

-run run_model_tf_bin.py to get the result of trading VXX usingimproved strategy
+run run_model_tf_bin.py to get the result of trading VXX using improved strategy